-Now, Gauntlet is not just issuing a classic-revisited of the original, but a total rewrite of the book as Collins envisioned it.
+Gauntlet not only issued a classic-revisited of the original, but a total rewrite of the book as Collins envisioned it.
 The vampires are gone and nearly every page has been rewritten.
-If you’ve read the original this version of TEMPTER reads like a new novel.
+If you’ve read the original, this version of TEMPTER reads like a new novel.
 Regardless, it’s Collins at her best and the book as she intended.

 Cover art is by Alan M. Clark.
 Both the numbered and lettered editions contain handwritten notes and passages from both the original and the rewrite and is signed by both Collins and Clark.

 - 52-copy signed traycased lettered edition – SOLD OUT